Vincent-Tann/reactive_diffusion_policy/docs/customized_deployment_guide.md

    Refer to [reactive_diffusion_policy/real_world/publisher/gelsight_camera_publisher.py](../reactive_diffusion_policy/real_world/publisher/gelsight_camera_publisher.py)
    and implement a similar publisher for your sensor.
    This publisher will publish the image, markers or wrench of the sensor to the ROS topic.
-   > Because Flexiv Rizon 4 is equipped with built-in wrench sensors, we have implemented the publisher in
+   > Because Flexiv Rizon 4 is equipped with built-in joint torque sensors, we have implemented the publisher in
      [reactive_diffusion_policy/real_world/publisher/bimanual_robot_publisher.py](../reactive_diffusion_policy/real_world/publisher/bimanual_robot_publisher.py).
      If you want to use a separate force sensor, you can add an individual force sensor publisher.
 2. **Modify the Device Mapping Server.**
-   Add the sensor to [reactive_diffusion_policy/real_world/device_mapping/device_mapping_server.py](../reactive_diffusion_policy/real_world/device_mapping/device_mapping_server.py).
+   Our experiments use many different settings of sensor hardwares, and these sensors may not work correctly, so we use `Device Mapping Server` as an online database for other processes to query the current hardware settings.
-   It provides the mapping from the sensor to the ROS topic name, which is requested by the Data Recorder and Real Runner.
+   It provides the mapping from the sensor to the ROS2 topic name, which is requested by the `Data Recorder` and `Real Runner`.
+Please add the new sensor mapping in [reactive_diffusion_policy/real_world/device_mapping/device_mapping_server.py](../reactive_diffusion_policy/real_world/device_mapping/device_mapping_server.py).

 3. **Modify Services.**
    Modify the following services to be compatible with the new sensors:
    - Data Recorder: [reactive_diffusion_policy/real_world/teleoperation/data_recorder.py](../reactive_diffusion_policy/real_world/teleoperation/data_recorder.py)